Skip to main content

 Before you use this guide, ensure you have the following:

 • Harness account with IaCM enabled: You need Infrastructure as Code Management under Infrastructure in Harness when it is entitled on your account.
-For how to access or create a Harness account, see Getting started with Harness Platform.
+Go to Getting started with Harness Platform to access or create a Harness account.

-If IaCM does not appear, see Get started with IaCM or contact your account administrator or Harness Support.
+If IaCM does not appear, go to Get started with IaCM, or contact your account administrator or Harness Support.

 • Git repository: Access to a Git provider with your Terragrunt project.